microsoft/fabricrealtimelab/modules/module02.md

 The previous price is calculated by looking at the previous row of the same symbol (8 rows earlier).
 This requires the data is *serialized* so the order of the data is guaranteed, as required when using functions like *prev()* or *next()*.
 However, because we are using an *order by*, the data is automatically serialized so using the *serialize* keyword is not strictly required, but might be a good idea for clarity.

 While this query is quick and effective, there are other ways to approach aggregation and look-back.
-We'll revisit this in our add-ons in [Module 10](../modules/module10.md).
+We'll revisit this in our add-ons in [the Extras](../modules/moduleex00.md).

 ## 3. Calculate biggest price changes and time change occured